ColasDroin/DA_IPAC_2024/README.md

 ## Studies done for the article

 All the studies in the `studies/scripts` folder are the ones that were used to produce the results of the article.
 The corresponding results (without the scans themselves) are in the `studies/scans` folder, available as parquet files.
-The `studies/analysis` folder contains the scripts used to produce the plots of the article.
+The `studies/analysis` folder contains the scripts with all the plots (and more) used to produce the figures of the article.

 You can find the raw output of the `studies/scans` folder at the following link: # TODO